ThuyKat/JAVA-jar-maven/README.md

 ```
 3. Import mysql connector dependency from mvnrepository
 (INTELIJ)
-Go to mvnrepository and search for mysql --> paste the dependency to pom.xml -> maven will get this dependency for youin its central repository
+Go to mvnrepository and search for mysql --> paste the dependency to pom.xml -> maven will get this dependency for you in its central repository

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 https://maven.apache.org/xsd/maven-4.0.0.xsd">